-We want to let you know about a change in your water source due to take place on 1 September 2022.
-This will ensure you continue to have a long-term reliable supply of water
+Dear customer, We want to let you know about a change in your water source due to take place on 1 September 2022.
+This will ensure you continue to have a long-term reliable supply of water Why do we need to change your water source?
 Demand for water in your area, and across many areas in England, is getting close to the limit of how much water is available.
 This is because of increased demand from our growing population and the effects of climate change on our water supply.

-Your current water source is from chalk streams or underground chalk aquifers.
+Your current water source is from chalk streams or underground chalk aguifers.
 We need to preserve this source by limiting how much water we can take from it to protect our wildlife and our environment.
 To ensure a long-term reliable supply of water, your new water source will be from desalinated water.
 Water desalination is the highly regulated process of taking sea water and treating it to extremely high standards, including removing the salt, so it can be used safely as drinking water.
+What happens next?
 You do not need to do anything.
-If you would like to find out more about your water source and why it is changing, please visit www.watersourcechange.co.uk
+If you would like to find out more about your water source and why it is changing, please visit www.watersourcechange.co.ul How can you help?
+We can all contribute towards a long-term reliable supply of water by being more water

-We can all contribute towards a long-term reliable supply of water by being more water efficient.
-This can be as simple as turning off the taps when we brush our teeth, reporting leaks and taking more showers and fewer baths.
-For more information on how to be water efficient, please visit www.waterefficency.co.uk.